 - Grand Valley’s liberal education foundation spans all 95 undergraduate and 43 graduate programs, integrating disciplines so students connect topics and view the world from a broad perspective — better equipping them to make both personal and civic decisions.

 - Our liberal education, whether through foundation courses or the liberal studies major, allows personalization through electives, clubs, and events — ensuring every student receives the education that prepares them for success.

 - Grand Valley offers opportunities for undergraduate students to collaborate with faculty members on research projects that are only available to graduate students at other schools.

 - At Grand Valley, learning takes place outside the classroom, as well as inside.
 More than 8,300 students participated in internships, co-ops, practica, and student teaching in 2018-2019.

 - Grand Valley is home to vibrant student life, including more than 400 student organizations that keep students engaged at GVSU and beyond.

-- Grand Valley’s graduation rate is consistently high and ranks fourth among state public universities.
+- Grand Valley’s graduation rate is consistently in the top tier of state public universities and currently ranks fourth.